codeshardlabs/user-feed-cdc/README.md

-## User Feed using Debezium Change Data Capture and KFC(Kafka, Flink, Cassandra) Stack
+## User Feed using Debezium Change Data Capture

 ### Problem Statement
 This project implements a scalable user feed system that processes user activities in real-time while ensuring exactly-once semantics and high availability.
 The system handles user interactions like follows, posts, comments and likes through a multi-stage data pipeline.